FastTrackOrg/FastTrack/contributing.md

 ## Contributing

-### Create an account

-To contribute to Fast Track, first, you have to create an [account](https://git.benjamin-gallois.fr).

 ### Create a branch

 Before any work can be done, you have to create a new branch.
 If you are working on a new feature, branch the dev branch.
 For a bug fix, branch the master branch.